 An irresistibly infectious beat propels this song along: no wonder the video was set aboard a train.
 This song showcases John and Roger at their finest.
 There are two ideas here merged into one, tacking Freddie’s ‘A New Life Is Born’ onto the main song (apparently one of Roger’s).
 Best moment: the final chorus from 3:30.

 37. I Want It All (Queen), The Miracle, 1989

 The Miracle was arguably Queen’s patchiest album, but I Want It All delivers in spades with a welcome helping of full-throated guitar and several blistering solos from Brian.
 Great drums, too, from Roger.
-The anthemic sound captures the ‘I want it all’ lyrical sentiments.
+The anthemic sound captures the ‘I want it all’ lyrical sentiments (the phrase apparently comes courtesy of Brian’s partner, Anita Dobson).
 Best moment: Brian’s vocal interlude (“I’m a man with a one-track mind…”) leading into an extended solo, with great backing from John and Roger.

 36. These Are The Days Of Our Lives (Queen), Innuendo, 1991

 Roger’s gentle meditation on the passage of time — an enduring theme of his, though written now from the perspective of approaching middle age rather than of happy-go-lucky youth.
 The song is, of course, forever bound up with the death of Freddie and particularly the final video footage, in which he stands metaphorically naked before the camera, allowing the world to see the ravages of his illness.
 Truly heartbreaking to watch.
 Best moment: Brian’s guitar solo.